CamCove-Crichton/Whiskey-d_Away/README.md

 - I began working on the deployment of the project
 - After the project was deployed, I went through some final touches before getting to the testing of the site
-- First of the final touch was to update the settings to be able to send emails from django
+- First of the final touch was to update the settings to be able to send emails from django I then went through and made added some touch ups to the styling for an improvement on the responsive design

 ### Future Developments